xyanz/PongX/readme.md

 Let's start out with something fun - a game!

-Everyone will get a chance to be creative, and work through some really tough programming challenges - it's up to you to come up with a fun and interesting game to build.
+Everyone will get a chance to be creative, and work through some really tough programming challenges - it's up to you to use what you've learned to come up with a fun and interesting game.

 You will be working individually for this project, but we'll be guiding you along the process and helping as you go.

+As part of this project, you'll be required to create a project presentation that you will use to present your work at the end of project week.
+Your goal for this presentation is to extract the most important aspects of what went into building your project into easy-to-use language and practice speaking and presenting about your code.

 Show us what you've got!

 ---